Tyson Chandler: Dallas Mavericks (2010–2011)

 On July 13, 2010, Chandler was traded, along with Alexis Ajinça, to the Dallas Mavericks in exchange for Erick Dampier, Eduardo Nájera, Matt Carroll and cash considerations.
-Chandler was the perfect fit during his first season with the Mavericks, anchoring their defense on a team with Dirk Nowitzki, Jason Terry and Jason Kidd.
-He was credited with giving the Mavericks the 'toughness' and defensive intensity that they sorely lacked, earning selection to the NBA All-Defensive Second Team for his efforts.
-He helped them reach the 2011 NBA Finals, where they faced the Miami Heat.
+During his first season with the Mavericks, Chandler anchored the squad's defense on a team with Dirk Nowitzki, Jason Terry and Jason Kidd.
+He was credited with changing the Mavericks' defensive culture and giving the team a toughness and defensive intensity that it had previously lacked.
+He earned a selection to the NBA All-Defensive Second Team for his efforts.
+He helped the Mavericks reach the 2011 NBA Finals, where they faced the Miami Heat.
 In Game 4 against the Heat, with Nowitzki under the weather and ailing backup center Brendan Haywood unable to stay in the game, Chandler had 13 points and 16 rebounds in an 86–83 win that tied the series at 2–2.
-He grabbed nine offensive boards, with eight coming after the first quarter.
 The Mavericks went on to defeat the Heat in six games, with Chandler winning his first and only championship.
+He was instrumental in the team's victory.
+The championship was also the first in the history of the Dallas Mavericks franchise.

-Following the 2010–11 season, Chandler was tipped to be a highly sought-after free agent.
-He was heavily courted by the Golden State Warriors and Houston Rockets among other teams.
-While they were keen to retain him, the Mavericks were cautious not to overextend on Chandler and risk missing out on Dwight Howard or Deron Williams in 2012.
-As a result, they offered only a two-year deal to Chandler, which he declined.
-Mavericks owner Mark Cuban infamously broke up the championship-winning team, choosing to add Lamar Odom, Vince Carter and Delonte West instead of bringing back Chandler, J. J. Barea and DeShawn Stevenson.
-At the time, Cuban chose to proceed cautiously in the era of a new collective bargaining agreement, believing that financial flexibility (and not locking in veterans to long-term deals that would eat up future cap space) was more valuable than trying to repeat as champions.
-In August 2016, Chandler opined that if the Mavericks had not broken up the 2011 championship-winning team, they would have gone on to win back-to-back titles in 2012.
+Following the 2010–11 season, Chandler was viewed as a highly sought-after free agent.
+He was heavily courted by the Golden State Warriors and Houston Rockets, among other teams.
+While they were keen to retain him, the Mavericks were cautious not to overspend on Chandler and risk missing out on Dwight Howard or Deron Williams in 2012.
+As a result, they offered only a two-year deal to Chandler; he declined the offer.
+In August 2016, Chandler opined that if the Mavericks had not broken up their 2011 championship-winning team, they would have gone on to win another title in 2012.